codophilic/Learn-Java/OOPS.md

 - We got an error **`Cannot make a static reference to the non-static field id, Cannot make a static reference to the non-static field marks`**.
 So basically there is 1 value for the variable **schoolname** since it is a static variable, but there are 2 values of **id** and **marks** (`s1.id=1,s2.id=2` and `s1.marks=95,s2.marks=96`) , these are non-static variables.
 Now since there are two different values, how will the static method will get to know which one to be called and printed?
 - Thats why we can use **a static variable inside a static method but we cannot use a non-static variable inside a static method**.
-- Lets do a work around, now if a static method is confused which values to be printed out what if we pass the reference object to clear out the confusion?
+- Lets do a work around, now if a static method is confused which values to be printed out what if we pass the reference variable's object to clear out the confusion?

 ```
 class Student{